Soy-Free Soy Sauce Substitute

 • This recipe is incredibly easy to make, requiring just a few basic pantry ingredients.

 • It can be used in a variety of recipes, from stir-fries to fried rice to sauces.
+We use it in this pork adobo, and it works well in place of traditional soy sauce.

 A container of soy-free soy sauce.